mahdava/mimmit-koodaa-workshop-nov-2020/README.md

 # Mimmit Koodaa Workshop 2020

 Repository for the workshop between Mimmit Koodaa and Futurice.
-Work inspired from Juha-Matti "Juhis" Santala (@Hamatti)
+Work inspired from Juha-Matti "Juhis" Santala (@Hamatti).

-Be sure to check the [Search UI for Pokémon TCG Google Slides](https://bit.ly/search-ui-pokemon) that go along with this repository.
+Be sure to check the [Search UI for Pokémon TCG Google Slides](https://bit.ly/mimmit-koodaa-2020) that go along with this repository.

 ## HTML Exercises